15 items tagged “llm-pricing”

 When providing a prediction, any tokens provided that are not part of the final completion are charged at completion token rates.

-I initially misunderstood this as meaning you got a price reduction in addition to the latency improvement, but that's not the case: in the best possible case it will return faster and you won't be charged anything extra over the expected cost for the prompt, but the more it differs from your permission the more extra tokens you'll be billed for.
+I initially misunderstood this as meaning you got a price reduction in addition to the latency improvement, but that's not the case: in the best possible case it will return faster and you won't be charged anything extra over the expected cost for the prompt, but the more it differs from your prediction the more extra tokens you'll be billed for.

 I ran the example from the documentation both with and without the prediction and got these results.
 Without the prediction: